athanasiosem/athanasiosem/README.md

 ## Hello there! 👋
 I am Athanasios Emmanouilidis, a Senior Software Engineer and Cybersecurity enthusiast from Greece.
-In my spare time I love creating small projects.
-Additionally, I enjoy sharing my knowledge through articles on [Medium](https://medium.com/@emmandev).
+In my spare time, I build niche projects and document technical insights through my collection of articles on [Medium](https://medium.com/@emmandev).

 ## Selected Projects </>